How China intimidates Uighurs abroad by threatening their families | DW | 11.07.2019

 "She said that she learned Mandarin at the 'school,'" Jawdat said.
 "She emphasized that she was treated well and was glad that she could finally talk to me in Mandarin."

-In addition to "praising" the reeducation camps, Jawat's mother also asked him to stop speaking out and reminded him not to be part of any organization that's against the Chinese government.
+In addition to "praising" the reeducation camps, Jawdat's mother also asked him to stop speaking out and reminded him not to be part of any organization that's against the Chinese government.

 "She told me that our government is treating everyone so nicely, and that she was happy that she could study at the school," he said.